redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 protesters - as TPL did at the Palmerston branch - they will remember the images of police brutality exercised in the name of state institutions, including libraries.
-Perhaps they will then realize that a conversation must by definition be two sides.
+Perhaps they will then realize that a conversation must by definition be two-sided.
 To adopt Orwell's image, there can be no conversation when a boot is stamping on a human face forever.